-A. Plagiarism - the intentional or unintentional presentation of another person's words or ideas as one's own.
-Plagiarism includes but is not limited to: copying verbatim all or part of another's written work; using phrases, charts, figures, illustrations, mathematical or scientific solutions without citing the source; paraphrasing ideas, conclusions, or research without citing the source in the text and in reference lists.
+A. Plagiarism - the intentional or unintentional presentation of another's words or ideas as one's own.
+Plagiarism includes but is not limited to: copying verbatim all or part of another's written work without citing the source; using phrases, charts, figures, illustrations, mathematical or scientific solutions without citing the source; the use of artificial intelligence software to generate wording for assignments; paraphrasing ideas, conclusions, or research without citing the source in the text and in reference lists.
 Plagiarism is considered fraud and has potentially harsh consequences.